Corporate Real Estate Key Terms

-A meeting room reservation that is no longer needed when nobody shows up to the meeting room.
-Room reservations can become abandoned when meetings are canceled or when the location for the meeting changes, and no one updates the calendar invite.
+A meeting room reservation where nobody shows up to the meeting room.
+Room reservations can become abandoned when meetings are cancelled or when the location for the meeting changes, and no one updates the calendar invite.

 Synonyms: No-show meeting, Ghost meeting

 Employees that don’t come into the workplace even when they’re expected to be physically present.
 Absenteeism is often caused by the dread associated with the stress-inducing distractions throughout an open workplace layout.

 ABW is the practice of providing employees with a choice of workplace settings for various tasks and activities throughout the workday.
 ABW acknowledges that certain activities require specific locations and gives employees the freedom to choose when, where, and how they work.

 Employees are assigned a permanent seat.
 Desk allocation is 1-to-1, with one workspace for every employee.
 Employees have the option to add personality to their desks and use them as a home base.

 Audio visual technology is typically used for video/phone conferencing technology, a sound system or displays used through the workplace.

 AV is a commonly used acronym to refer to audio/visual technology.